 B.A., University of Virginia; J.D., George Washington University Law School; M.A., Columbia University

-John Terry Dundon is an attorney and language instructor with experience teaching English in a variety of institutional contexts in Washington, DC, New York, NY and South and Central Asia.
-Prior to his teaching career, Professor Dundon practiced as an attorney at the law firms of Fried, Frank, Harris, Shriver & Jacobson LLP, Kirkland & Ellis LLP and Gibson, Dunn & Crutcher LLP; his practice at all three firms focused on private equity fund formation and management.
+John Terry Dundon is an attorney and language instructor with experience teaching both English and law in a variety of institutional contexts in the U.S. and abroad.
+Prior to his teaching career, Professor Dundon practiced as an attorney at the law firms of Fried, Frank, Harris, Shriver & Jacobson LLP, Kirkland & Ellis LLP, and Gibson, Dunn & Crutcher LLP.
+His practice at all three firms focused on private equity fund formation and management.
 Professor Dundon also served as a judicial law clerk on the District of Columbia Court of Appeals, and he maintains active bar admission in New York, the District of Columbia, and California.
-He is an enthusiastic student of foreign languages, including French, Russian, Farsi, Tajik and Rushani, and he has travel experience in more than 80 countries.

-Professor Dundon received a B.A. in Philosophy and French from the University of Virginia, a J.D. from the George Washington University Law School, and an M.A. in Applied Linguistics from Columbia University.
+Professor Dundon received a B.A. in philosophy and French from the University of Virginia, a J.D. from the George Washington University Law School, and an M.A. in applied linguistics from Columbia University.
+He is currently pursuing a doctorate in sociolinguistics at Georgetown University’s Linguistics Department, where his research focuses on language policy, discourse analysis, and the intersections of law and language.